FYP-ScamSword/.github/profile/README.md

 ### Overview

 ScamSword is a final-year project that was developed over the course of 15 weeks.
-We collaborated with [Open Government Products](https://www.open.gov.sg/) to come up with prototype services to validate the effectiveness and preempt potential challenges involving offensive scam-prevention measures.
+We collaborated with [Open Government Products](https://www.open.gov.sg/) to come up with prototype services to validate the effectiveness and pre-empt potential challenges pertaining to the implementation offensive scam-prevention measures.
 Broadly, our project aims to address achieve 2 main goals:

 1. Proactively identifying malicious sites through the inspection of URLs, page content, images, and thereafter sending out takedown requests to the relevant DNS and hosting providers.